pxp9/lazy_doc/README.md

 `lazy_doc`, it wont work properly because they have the same `:__aliases__` AST node.

+> [!WARNING]
-> Note: this limitation it is only in module names.
+> This limitation it is only in module names.
 So if the user have same
 > names of functions in different modules or in the same module, it will work.

 ``` elixir